 Bar exam takers are some of the most anxious and superstitious people on the planet.

-- They spend more time agonizing over which subjects will be tested than prepare for each subject (and then get really mad when the subjects actually get leaked, like it did for California in 2019)
+- They spend more time agonizing over which subjects will be tested than actually preparing for each subject (…and then get really mad when the subjects actually get leaked, like it did for California in 2019)

 - They plug in numbers into score calculators to figure out how many correct MBE answers they could get away with… AFTER the bar (I’m also guilty of this)

 - They get worked up over the smallest indications of possibly passing the bar (“My account won’t let me sign up for the next bar exam!
 My character and fitness status is different!
 There’s some text that changed colors!
 I “hacked” my account and read HTML markup and my tea leaves just moved on their own!
 Does this mean I passed the bar?!
 Do they even have my answers???”)

 I’m only judging a little bit because it’s natural to get anxious over a high-stakes exam.
-But we sometimes focus on trivial minutiae as a proxy for the fundamental questions and answers.
+But we sometimes focus on minutiae too much that ultimately doesn’t matter.

-One question that some repeaters (or first timers who don’t take it in July) have is whether they should take the bar in February or July.
+One such question that some repeaters (or first timers who don’t take it in July) have is whether they should take the bar in February or July.
 The lingering concern is whether the bar is harder in February than in July.
 Is it really?

-This is a valid question, but one that you ultimately need not worry about.
+This is an understandable question but one that you need not worry about too much.